nhsengland/sharing-platform-docs/research/README.md

 - [29 April 2021](/research/user-research-20210429.md) - Interviews on how users use **workspace home pages**, the **page builder** and **forums**
 - [29 March 2021](/research/user-research-20210329.md) - Interviews on how users **get started**, their use of current **user dashboard**, and how they **discover content**

+## Surveys
+Below are links to results of surveys undertaken (newest to oldest)
+- [July 2020](/research/managers-survey-202006.md) - Survey conducted on **Workspace Managers** on their use and attitude to the platform.

 ## Quantitative
 Below are links to qualitative user research we have undertaken on FutureNHS ordered by date (newest to oldest)
 - [27 May 2021](/research/stats-research-20210527.md) - How many users are **members of multiple workspaces**.
 Data from 01 Jan to 31 March 2021.